message/iata/EG.md

 - passengers with an electronic COVID-19 vaccination certificate issued in Egypt by the Egyptian Ministry of Health stating that they received:
 - the second vaccine dose of AstraZeneca (Vaxzevria), Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V at least 14 days before departure; or
 - the Janssen vaccine at least 14 days before departure.
 The certificate must have the logo of the Egyptian Ministry of Health.
 2. Passengers arriving from a country other than Argentina, Australia, Bolivia, Brazil, Cameroon, Canada, Chile, China (People's Rep.), Colombia, Ecuador, France (Paris), Germany (Frankfurt), Guyana, Italy (Rome), Japan, Korea (Rep.), Mexico, New-Zealand, Paraguay, Peru, Suriname, Thailand, USA, United Kingdom (London Heathrow), Uruguay or Venezuela must have a printed negative COVID-19 RT-PCR test taken at most 72 hours before departure of the last direct flight to Egypt.
 The test must be based on a nasal or oral swab.
 The test result must have a stamp of the issuing laboratory or a QR code.
+A COVID-19 RT-PCR test used to depart Egypt becomes invalid for re-entry in all cases.
 This does not apply to:
 - passengers younger than 6 years;
 - passengers arriving directly at Hurghada (HRG), Marsa Alam (RMF), Sharm El Sheikh (SSH) or Taba (TCP);